Gus Mercurio: Early life

-Mercurio, the eldest child of Vincent A. Mercurio and Cecilia W. "Mickey" Miller, was born in West Bend, Wisconsin near Milwaukee.
+Of Sicilian descent, Mercurio was born in West Bend, Wisconsin near Milwaukee, in 1928.
+He was the eldest child of Vincent A. Mercurio and Cecilia W. "Mickey" Miller.
 He had two sisters, Gerie and Connie, and a brother, Tony.
+The elder Mercurio was a member of the Milwaukee mob, and according to his son, was verbally and emotionally abusive.
 His parents were divorced when he was seven.